ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'FAVOURED OF NURGLE' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**

-*Wherever Nurgle's followers travel, a gruesome flourrishing of fresh life follows, be it squirming, maggoty worms or the vigorous growth of strange florra.
+*Wherever Nurgle's followers travel, a gruesome flourishing of fresh life follows, be it squirming, maggoty worms or the vigorous growth of strange flora.
 Stadia dedicated to Nurgle are particularly worrisome, for even as the walls and stands decay, the pitch writhes with life, the soil churning and bulging as peculiar plants burst forth, before rotting away in a moment.
 It is not uncommon for the Horticulturalists who tend these pitches to travel with their teams, spreading their knowledge to other grounds and bringing with them the seeds of Nurgle's garden to sow in the mortal world.
 Such fellows, jolly though they are, are unpopular with the groundsmen of the Old World, and many times various bodies have attempted to impose strict rules that would prevent their interference!*

 Once per game, a Horticulturalist of Nurgle may cast one of the following spells: